mostafaElsouifi/GM_App/README.md

 ## App Usage

+---

 ![Screenshot 1](./screenshots/1.png)

 ---

-*
-This is the main window : user can search for specific term to lool up on google maps there is many options to chosse from :
+*This is the main window : user can search for specific term to lool up on google maps there is many options to chosse from :
 1. display scraping page : it will shows the scraping browser
-2. select country : if country selected it will show all cities in that country you can select all or chose some from : this help to get more resutls as per each search google maps show a maximum of 120 results after click the submit button the scrapper will run then the button will be disabled to prevent error until the scrapper finished process
+2. select country : if country selected it will show all cities in that country you can select all or chose some from : this help to get more resutls as per each search google maps show a maximum of 120 results after click the submit button the scrapper will run then the button will be disabled to prevent error until the scrapper finished process*
-*

 ![Screenshot 2](./screenshots/3.png)